HuestonCo/wordpress-llm-crawler-log/readme.txt

 * GPTBot and CCBot detection

 == Upgrade Notice ==

+= 1.5.1 =
+Bug fix for CSV export - resolves issue where exports were empty.
+Export now works correctly with or without filters.

 = 1.5.0 =
 NEW FEATURE!
 Export your AI bot logs to CSV for external analysis.
 Download filtered or complete datasets directly from the admin dashboard.